A direct extension of Azadkia & Chatterjee's rank correlation to multi-response vectors: Estimation

 \item Apart from special cases, the limiting variance of \(\sqrt{n} (T_n - \E[T_n])\) is generally unknown and must be estimated, for example via the bootstrap procedure.
-Although the bootstrap method generally fails for Chatterjee's rank correlation, as demonstrated by \cite{han2023boot}, it is shown by \cite{dette2023boot} that an $m$ out of $n$ bootstrap procedure leads to a consistent estimation of the limiting variance whenever asymptotic normality for \(\sqrt{n} (\xi_n - \E[\xi_n])\) is achieved.
-Simulations indicate that the latter method can also be employed for estimating the asymptotic variance of \(\sqrt{n} (T_n - \E[T_n])\), noting that an extension of \cite[Theorem 1]{dette2023boot} to our setting for output dimension \(q>1\) is not straightforward. \end{enumerate} \end{remark}
+Although the bootstrap method generally fails for Chatterjee's rank correlation, as demonstrated by \citep{han2023boot}, it is shown by \citep{dette2023boot} that an $m$ out of $n$ bootstrap procedure leads to a consistent estimator of the limiting variance whenever asymptotic normality for \(\sqrt{n} (\xi_n - \E[\xi_n])\) is achieved.
+Simulations indicate that the latter method can also be employed for estimating the asymptotic variance of \(\sqrt{n} (T_n - \E[T_n])\), noting that an extension of \citep[Theorem 1]{dette2023boot} to our setting for output dimension \(q>1\) is not straightforward. \item As a consequence of \eqref{Tcond-uncond}, the conditional version of Azadkia and Chatterjee's rank correlation can be estimated through the unconditional version by